Skip to main content

 • >> Featured research stories

-Office of Research
+Office of Research and Innovation

-The Office of Research provides support for the research, creative and scholarly endeavors of Appalachian faculty, staff and students.
+The Office of Research and Innovation provides support for the research, creative and scholarly endeavors of Appalachian faculty, staff and students.
 The office offers assistance with finding funding, writing and submitting proposals, preparing budgets, beginning and managing projects and continued fiscal management of awarded projects.

 chemistry student working with professor